xoblite/xoblite-shell/README.md

-# xoblite
+# xoblite™ / Blackbox for Windows
+This repository is currently mainly used as a public issue tracking tool etc for

-This repository contains the source code of xoblite™, an advanced "extended shell" for Microsoft® Windows® 10/11, part of the Blackbox for Windows family.
+**xoblite™, an advanced "extended shell" for Microsoft® Windows® 10/11, part of the Blackbox for Windows family.**

-Matching binary downloads can be found at http://xoblite.net/.
+Binary downloads as well as source code documentation etc can be found at http://xoblite.net/shell/.

 **=== THIS PAGE IS UNDER CONSTRUCTION ===**

-Last but not least, like most developers I love getting some (positive) feedback every now and then, so if you like this software PLEASE tell me!!!
+Last but not least, like most developers I love getting some (positive/constructive) feedback every now and then, so if you like this software PLEASE tell me!!!
 My email address is as follows (change applicable parts of the address):

                    qwilk_AT_xoblite_DOT_net
 Please note that due to a severe lack of time, my response time may be in the range "poor" to "infinity", however I'll try my best to reply to your email(s).
 Just don't expect too much... :|

-Alternatively, you can also tag me on Twitter (@xoblite #xoblite) and perhaps star me here on GitHub.
+Alternatively, you can also star me here on GitHub.
 Thanks! =]

 Enjoy! :D